hylandtechoutreach/ucs/MakeCode/PlatformerCodeAlong.md

 1. In the "Logic" category, click and drag an `if true then` block into the `on up button pressed` block
 1. In the "Scene" category, scroll down to "Collisions" and click and drag an `is mySprite hitting wall left` into the `true` in the `if` block
-1. Click the drop-down arrow next to `mySprite` and select `Main Character`
 1. Click the drop-down arrow next to `left` and select `bottom`
-1. Click and drag the `set Main Character vy to -200` block into the `if` block
+1. Click and drag the `set mySprite vy to -200` block into the `if` block
 1. Play the game preview and verify that the main character can only jump when they are on the ground!

 ![](https://i.imgur.com/gfnc4yS.png)